igrejaadventista/deploy-feliz7play.com/app/wp-content/plugins/wp-mail-smtp/readme.txt

 SendLayer is our #1 recommended transactional email service.

 Its affordable pricing and simple setup make it the perfect choice for sending emails from WordPress.
 It also has open and click tracking, email logs, and email list management.
 SendLayer is the best choice if you want a mailer that's reliable, fast, and easy to set up.
-You can send up to 500 emails for free when you sign up for a trial.
+You can send hundreds of emails for free when you sign up for a trial.

 Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-sendlayer-mailer-in-wp-mail-smtp/?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme" rel="friend">SendLayer documentation</a> for more details.